the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

   loop.
 - A first `HistoryBuffer` ring-buffer abstraction now exists and the runtime writes state snapshots into it each step.
-- Delayed reads are now implemented at the runtime level and covered by a small backend_cpp test probe, but they are not yet used by projection or coupling code.
+- Delayed reads are implemented at the runtime level and covered by a small backend_cpp test probe.
-- The generated/native path can now call the delayed-history helper for a minimal deterministic self-feedback example, which is validated against a pure Python reference in tests and `examples/compare_native_delayed_self_feedback.py`.
+- `ProjectionArrays` and `accumulate_projection()` provide the first runtime CSR projection traversal path.
+The implemented scope is deliberately narrow: single-subnetwork, single-mode intra-projections with one source cvar feeding one target coupling slot.
+Inter-subnetwork projections, mode maps, multi-cvar mappings, target scales, and coupling-function transforms are not implemented in the C++ runtime yet.
 - Generated modules now include that fixed runtime and delegate `describe()`/`run_simulation()` into it instead of owning the full loop.
-- The runtime is still minimal and header-only; delay buffers, CSR traversal, state/buffer abstractions, and a broader runtime file layout are still missing.
+- The runtime is still minimal and header-only; broader array/view abstractions, multi-subnetwork buffers, full projection semantics, and a broader runtime file layout are still missing.

 Implementation note:
 - `examples/show_runtime_usage.py` demonstrates the current call chain from